fireinrain/github-trending/TrendsHist.md

 ## All language

+* 【2025-01-14】[JoshuaC215 / agent\-service\-toolkit](https://github.com/JoshuaC215/agent-service-toolkit) - Full toolkit for running an AI agent service built with LangGraph, FastAPI and Streamlit
+* 【2025-01-14】[kevmo314 / scuda](https://github.com/kevmo314/scuda) - SCUDA is a GPU over IP bridge allowing GPUs on remote machines to be attached to CPU\-only machines
+* 【2025-01-14】[mylinuxforwork / dotfiles](https://github.com/mylinuxforwork/dotfiles) - The ML4W Dotfiles for Hyprland \- An advanced and full\-featured configuration for the dynamic tiling window manager Hyprland including an easy to use installation script for Arch and Fedora based Linux distributions
 * 【2025-01-13】[leerob / next-saas-starter](https://github.com/leerob/next-saas-starter) - Get started quickly with Next.js, Postgres, Stripe, and shadcn/ui.
 * 【2025-01-09】[inkonchain / docs](https://github.com/inkonchain/docs) - Ink Documentation
 * 【2025-01-09】[inkonchain / node](https://github.com/inkonchain/node) - How to run an Ink Node